siudeer/airspace-hugo/exampleSite/content/english/project/barbara-mcclintock.md

 label = "Status"

 +++
 #### Hi!
-I’m Barbara McClintock (collar 84193), an adult doe who lives the hustle and bustle of the center of campus.
+I’m Barbara McClintock (collar 84193), an adult doe who loves the hustle and bustle of the center of campus.
 Say hi if you see me around!

 #### [See Barbara's movements by clicking here!](https://deer.siu.edu/maps/ID_84193.gif)